mcneel/developer.rhino3d.com/_guide_topics/rhinopython/primer-101/8-geometry.md

 ### 8.7.2 Interpolated curves

 When creating control-point curves it is very difficult to make them go through specific coordinates.
 Even when tweaking control-points this would be an arduous task.
 This is why commands like *_HBar* are so important.
 However, if you need a curve to go through many points, you're better off creating it using an interpolated method rather than a control-point method.
-The *_InterpCrv* and *_InterpCrvOnSrf* commands allow you to create a curve that intersects any number of 3D points and both of these methods have an equivalent in RhinoScript.
+The *_InterpCrv* and *_InterpCrvOnSrf* commands allow you to create a curve that intersects any number of 3D points and both of these methods have an equivalent in RhinoScriptSyntax.

 To demonstrate, we're going to create a script that creates iso-distance-curves on surfaces rather than the standard iso-parameter-curves, or "isocurves" as they are usually called.
 Isocurves, thus connect all the points in surface space that share a similar u or v value.
 Because the progression of the domain of a surface is not linear (it might be compressed in some places and stretched in others, especially near the edges where the surface has to be clamped), the distance between isocurves is not guaranteed to be identical either.